SoftwareHeritage/swh-web/docs/uri-scheme-browse.rst

 ----------------------------

-Context-independent URLs provide information about objects (e.g., revisions, directories, contents, person, ...), independently of the contexts where they have been found (e.g., specific repositories, branches, commits, ...).
+Context-independent URLs provide information about objects (e.g., revisions, directories, contents, persons, ...), independently of the contexts where they have been found (e.g., specific repositories, branches, commits, ...).